-- 5 Steps to Mental Health and Well-being Strategy working with Anna Freud and their Schools in Mind resources. - Staff Survey, focus groups - We are a PATHS (Promoting Alternative Thinking Strategies) accredited school: empowers children to develop social and emotional learning - Family group support for families; emotional, behavioural, working together, supporting one another. - Mentoring scheme for Pupil Premium and other vulnerable children - Collective Worship themes - Using the Power of Reading to explore themes and learn about emotions, difference, loss, bullying, change, resilience, etc. the whole school will explore the same PSHE themed book - Displays and information around the school about positive mental health and where to go for help and support both within the school and outside the school
+- Working with Anna Freud and their Schools in Mind resources. - Staff Survey, focus groups - We are a PATHS (Promoting Alternative Thinking Strategies) accredited school: empowers children to develop social and emotional learning

+- Family group support for families; emotional, behavioural, working together, supporting one another. - Mentoring scheme for Pupil Premium and other vulnerable children - Collective Worship themes - Displays and information around the school about positive mental health and where to go for help and support both within the school and outside the school